Yiwei Chen

-I am a first-year CS Ph.D. student focusing on Trustworthy ML and Scalable AI at Michigan State University (MSU), where my advisor is Prof. Sijia Liu.
+I am a second-year CS Ph.D. student focusing on Trustworthy ML and Scalable AI at Michigan State University (MSU), where my advisor is Prof. Sijia Liu.
 Before that, I earned both my Master's degree and Bachelor's degree from Xi’an Jiaotong University (XJTU).
-Also I was admitted to the Young Gifted Program at XJTU.
+Also, I was admitted to the Young Gifted Program at XJTU.

 profile photo